Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 - How painful is migration?

-People treat caching like fine print.
+People treat caching as legal fine print.
 It is not.
-It is half the economics.
+It changes the whole cost shape.

 Migration risk is real

-A tiny endpoint gets embedded into your product before anyone notices.
-Then it vanishes, and suddenly five teams care.
+A tiny endpoint gets embedded into the product before anyone notices.
+Then it disappears, and suddenly five teams care.

 I am not going to fake a giant benchmark.
-If I did not run it, I will not pretend I did.
+If I did not run it, I am not going to pretend I did.

-What I can do is give you a benchmark plan that your team can run in an afternoon.
+What I can give you is a benchmark plan that an engineer can run in an afternoon.

 | # | Domain | Category |